mpdeimos/mpdeimos.github.io/about/index.md

 Together with some fellows we created [The Skin Consortium](http://skinconsortium.com) --- a successful community for interface design and coding.
 In 2006 I was hired by AOL to develop the [default user interface for Winamp](/work/nullsoft).

-After finishing school in 2007, I made my way to Munich to study computer science at the Technische Universität München.
+After finishing high-school in 2007, I made my way to Munich to study computer science at the Technische Universität München.
 My major research and study fields were software engineering, computer vision and human-machine-interaction.
 During these years I also worked on a mobile music promotion platform called [Songpier](/work/pierlane) and again for AOL on the [Winamp for Android App](/work/nullsoft).
 After a total of 9 semesters, I obtained the Master Degree in Computer Science in early 2012.